Literature Review: Effect of Chicken Liver Addition on Iron Content in Food Formulation Products to Prevent Anemia

 Photo by Nordwood Themes on Unsplash

 Results: From the 12 articles found, all formulas met the percentage of daily iron requirements according to the targets set by each study.
-The best formula had the highest iron content, 14.05 mg per 100 grams, while the formulation with the lowest iron content still met the target percentage of Recommended Dietary Allowance (RDA), which was 2.04 mg per 100 grams.
+The best formula had the highest iron content, which was 14.05 mg per 100 grams, while the formulation with the lowest iron content still met the target percentage of Recommended Dietary Allowance (RDA), which was 2.04 mg per 100 grams.
 The difference in iron content among the studies could be influenced by the percentage of chicken liver added to the formulation and the addition of other potential food ingredients.